cockroachdb/docs/v20.1/cockroach-nodelocal-upload.md

 toc: true
 ---

-<span class="version-tag">New in v20.1:</span> The `cockroach nodelocal upload` [command](cockroach-commands.html) uploads a file to a node's (by default, node 1) local file system.
-This is done through a SQL connection.
+<span class="version-tag">New in v20.1:</span> The `cockroach nodelocal upload` [command](cockroach-commands.html) uploads a file to a node's (the gateway node, by default) local file system.

-Probably some explanation of how it works is helpful, so that if they SSH they aren’t totally freaked if they don’t see the file there
+This command takes in a source file to upload and a destination filename.
+It will then use a SQL connection to upload the file to the node's local file system, at `externalIODir/destination/filename`.

+{{site.data.alerts.callout_info}}
-When a file is upload, it is only uploaded to one node, not all of the nodes.
+The source file is only uploaded to one node, not all of the nodes.
+{{site.data.alerts.end}}

 ## Synopsis